QuickenLoans/js-concord/rfc/0002-module-bundler-loader.md

 [Motivation]: #motivation

 Until support for native module loading is widely available, a separate bundling or loading tool is necessary to make effective use of JavaScript modules.
-The goal of this standard is to recommend one tool so projects can implement modules in a consistent way.
+The standard's goal is to recommend one tool so projects can implement modules in a consistent way.
 This will enable more knowledge sharing and will make it easier for developers to switch between projects.